Strong-Motion Tools (smt) module

 > # Plot residual probability density functions over spectral periods:

-> rspl.PlotResidualPDFWithSpectralPeriod(resid1, filename)
+> rspl.PlotResidualPDFWithSpectralPeriod(resid, filename)

 >

-> # Generate .csv of residual probability density function per imt per GMPE
+> # Generate CSV of residual probability density function per IMT per GMPE

-> rspl.PDFTable(resid1, filename)
+> rspl.PDFTable(resid, filename)

 Plot of residual distributions versus spectral acceleration: